 Instrumental

-Selections are performed on instruments only, without lyrics to distract from the music’s tonal content.
-The few exceptions are sung in languages other than English.
+Most excerpts are performed on instruments only, without lyrics to distract from the music’s tonal content.

 Simple Arrangements